 Of course, you don’t need to create an affiliate account with your real name and real website.
 An affiliate profile should be attractive for merchants, this is its only distinctive feature.

-When researching your competitors’ programs, pay your attention to their standard commission, first sale bonus, performance tiers, and other factors that we mentioned above when considering a commission rate.
+When researching your competitors’ programs, pay attention to their standard affiliate commission, first sale bonus, performance tiers, and other factors that we mentioned above when considering a commission rate.

 Unfortunately, not all merchants are transparent and clear about these details.
-To get reliable information, check the merchant’s typical affiliate commission stats for 7 days and 30 days stats, like an average commission, conversion rates, an average order value, and earnings per 100 clicks (EPC).
+To get reliable information, check the merchant’s typical affiliate commission stats for 7 days and 30 days, like an average affiliate commission rate, conversion rates, average order value, and earnings per 100 clicks (EPC).

-Affiliates take into account these details when choosing affiliate programs, not just the standard affiliate commission.
+Affiliates take into account all these details when choosing affiliate programs, not just the standard affiliate commission.

-You can also get a general understanding of the commission rates in your industry if you do some research.
-For example, here are average eCommerce commission rates in different industries:
+You can also get a general understanding of the typical affiliate commission rates in your industry if you do some research.
+For example, these are the average e-commerce commission rates in different industries:

-Companies like Walmart or Amazon run their own affiliate programs, and you must make sure that your commission rate is higher.
-The chances are that many of your target affiliates already participate in wholesalers’ affiliate programs, and you should give them solid reasons to focus on your program instead.
+Companies like Walmart and Amazon run their own affiliate programs, and you must make sure that your commission rate is higher.
+The chances are that many of your target affiliates already participate in wholesalers’ affiliate programs, and you should give them a solid reason to focus on your program instead.

 We recommend that you create an offer that will be more beneficial for both affiliates and your consumers.
 “Put yourself in your consumers’ shoes and think of why they would want to purchase something from you instead of some of the resellers,” suggests Essie Holland, a marketer at an essay writing services review website Writing Judge.